madydady/testworks/insolar.md

   DynamicRole (see [DynamicRole] description) object of core package to get the role data, which the current role will be checked against.

 **Successful authorization**
-	return: nil
+return: *nil*

 **Unsuccessful authorization**
 return:
-- error type: string
+*error* type: string
 Error message, one of:
 * "authorization failed with error <error>" returns if an error occured, while authorization, where <error> is a specific error number;
 * "can't execute this object" returns in case of unsuccessful role authorization.

 ### func (lr *LogicRunner) executeMethodCall(ctx context.Context, es *ExecutionState, m *message.CallMethod) (core.Reply, error)
 Executes the contract when some CallMethod initiates contract execution.
 When execution is successfuly finished *executeMethodCall* writes execution result to a *Result* field and *current.Request* data to a *Request* field of the *reply.CallMethod* and returns a pointer to the *reply.CallMethod*. *executeMethodCall* also deactivates contract object after executing the contract and registers results of operation with ArtifactManager.
 Method has a receiver, that is a pointer to LogicRunner type.

-Parameters:
+**Parameters**:
-- ctx type: context.Context
+*ctx* type: *context.Context*
  Context type object of context package from where the currrent context data (e.g. current contract descriptors) is retrieved.
-- es type: *ExecutionState
+*es* type: *\*ExecutionState*
  ExecutionState pointer for current contract object execution state.
-- m type: *message.CallMethod
+*m* type: *\*message.CallMethod*
  Pointer to the message from initiating call method.

-Successful method execution:
+**Successful method execution:**
 return:
-- reply.CallMethod type:
+*reply.CallMethod* type:
 CallMethod *reply* propertie with *result* and *request* fields, where *result* is a result of CallMethod execution, performed by LogicRunner executor and *request* is the pointer to *current.Request*.
-- nil type: error
+*nil* type: *error*
 Nil error is returned for successful method execution.

-Unsuccessful method execution:
+**Unsuccessful method execution:**
 return:
-- nil
+*nil*
 Nil value is returned as a *core.Reply* for unsuccessful method results, details in *error* return value.

-- error type: error
+*error* type: *error*
 Appropriate error code with error message, one of:
 * "couldn't get descriptors by object reference" in case of LogicRunner cant get object descriptors from CallMethod message;
 * "proxy call error: try to call method of prototype as method of another prototype" in case of method prototype cant be found in contract code;
 * "no executor registered"	when there is no registered excutor for the method;
 * "executor error" when executor failed to execute method;
 * "couldn't deactivate object" when LogicRunner ArtifactManager failed to deactivate contract after method execution;
 * "couldn't update object" when LogicRunner ArtifactManager failed to update object state record;
 * "couldn't save results" when LogicRunner ArtifactManager failed to register results.

 ### type LogicRunner struct